Close Banner

 Jungle Navigation Co.
 LTD Skipper Canteen

-Tucked away in the corner of Adventureland, this restaurant is just as fun as Jungle Cruise.
+Tucked away in the corner of Adventureland, this restaurant is just as fun as the Jungle Cruise attraction.
 The servers are campy and tell jokes like the Jungle Cruise skippers.
 You’ll love the theming and decor!
 The food dishes are African-, Asian- and South American-inspired, offering a variety of international flavors.
-There are also items for the picky eaters such as chicken tenders, steak and mac and cheese.
-We highly recommend the Perkins Thai noodles.
-Yum, yum!
+There are also items for picky eaters such as chicken tenders, steak and mac and cheese.
+While you won't find them on the menu, they do have french fries if you hoppen to have picky eaters in your crew — just ask your server.
+We highly recommend the Skipper Dan's Dan Dan Noodles.
 And pssst …request to be seated in the S.E.A. room.
 It’s the once-secret meeting place for the Society of Explorers and Adventurers!

 Table-service/casual: $$